deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-comment-feed-using-vue/readme.md

   },
 ```

-When the list is ready, we ask deepstreamhub to fetch all entries, loop through them and call `getListEntryRecord` on each item.
+When the list is ready, we ask deepstream to fetch all entries, loop through them and call `getListEntryRecord` on each item.
 We will have a look at `getListEntryRecord` shortly.

 We also attach a listener to `entry-added` so when we call `addEntry` from `handleNewComment` method, the event is triggered with the new entry.
 We still call `getListEntryRecord` to handle that.